Hina Dilpazeer: Career

 While Dilpazeer was in UAE, she pursued a radio career.
 She wrote and performed radio plays.
-After returning to Pakistan, she started her career in 2006 in the Pakistani TV industry by obtaining the role of Saeeda in Burns Road Ki Nilofar, a telefilm by ARY Digital.
+After returning to Pakistan, she started her career in 2006 in the Pakistani TV industry by obtaining the role of Saeeda in Burns Road Ki Nilofar, a telefilm directed by Mazhar Moin and broadcast by ARY Digital.
 The critics and the public highly appreciated her acting in Burns Road Ki Nilofar.

 Dilpazeer loves theater work very much and has performed in several theatre plays with one being the National Academy of Performing Arts' Dil Ka Kya Rang Karoon.
 Dilpazeer made her first professional screen debut in Fasih Bari Khan's telefilm Burns Road Ki Neelofar in 2008, for which she received the 2009 Kara Film Festival Award for Best Supporting Actress.
 She then appeared in several television films and series, including the Geo TV drama Tum Ho Ke Chup (2011), which further earned her critical appraisal, and the cult classic comedy drama Quddusi Sahab Ki Bewa (2012), in which she played more than forty different main and supporting characters, through which she garnered appraisal and proved herself as one of the finest actors in the industry.

 Dilpazeer's performance in the sitcom Bulbulay as Momo has created a cult following, which led her to international acclaim and recognition.
 She received her first Lux Style Award nomination as Best TV Actress – Satellite for her performance in Tum Ho Ke Chup.
 She further gained critical acclaim with a comedy character in Mohabbat Jaye Bhar Mein (2012) where she played a middle-class housewife, that earned her the title of "most versatile" actor of recent times, and her second Lux Style Award nomination as Best TV Actress – Satellite.
 Dilpazeer's other noted projects are Ladies Park (2011), Annie Ki Ayegi Baraat (2012) and Mithu Aur Aapa (2014).

 Personal life

 In her family, Dilpazeer states she was closest to her father.
 She remembers him as her "friend" and credits him for many of her qualities.
 Besides being involved in television and theatre, Dilpazeer enjoys poetry and music and adores Roshan Ara Begum, Bade Ghulam Ali Khan, Master Madan, and Begum Akhtar.

-Dilpazeer married Ahmed Ali in 1989 in Love marriage.
-They had a son, Mustafa Ali, who was born the same year.
+Dilpazeer married Ahmed Ali in 1989 in a love marriage.
+They have a son, Mustafa Ali, who was born the same year.
 The marriage ended in 1992, with Hina stating that Ahmed divorced her in anger.
 At the time of the divorce, Dilpazeer was 23 years old and her son was 3 years old.